Sunje/Udacity_SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+As a first step, I convert the images to grayscale since the athors of ["Traffic Sign Recognition with Multi-Scale Convolutional Networks"](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) stated that using grayscale images instead of color images improves the network's accuracy.
+I understand it as this way: In this problem, the form of the traffic sign is more important than its color.
+Of course, there is a loss of information, but considering the color is considered to be a factor that complicates the network and makes learning difficult.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data to make zero mean and equal variance as described in the .[class](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.